sdtemple/isweep/README.md

 - Test performance when phase is inferred with beagle
 - Test performance with no gene conversion
 - Not designed for ploidy != 2 (yet)
-- Debug population structure simulation script
-  - Appears to fail when coming together is later than *.ne file
-- Debug when there is no excess IBD